 1. Add a pop of color to your porch ceiling

 Interior walls aren't the only places to experiment with paint color.
 Your back porch can be an ideal spot to test a bold hue, too.
-For one, the back porch is usually a spot for relaxing or entertaining, so adding some color can help set the right mood for the space.
+For one, the back porch is usually a spot for relaxing or entertaining, so adding some color for your porch ceiling ideas can help set the right mood for the space.

 Plus, if you tuck the color up on the ceiling, like designer Andrew Suvalsky did at this Rhode Island home, above, this porch paint idea can be a fun surprise that's completely different from rest of your home's exterior.